reverettai/reverettai.github.io/about.md

 I studied physics and math at the University of Southern California, spent a year at the University of Cambridge’s Computational and Biological Learning Laboratory on a Churchill Scholarship, and am now a PhD student in physics at Princeton University on a Hertz Fellowship and DoE Computational Sciences Graduate Fellowship.
 I work with Bill Bialek and Carlos Brody.

+I studied physics and math at the [University of Southern California](http://www.usc.edu/"), spent a year at the <a href="http://www.cam.ac.uk/">University of Cambridge</a>’s <a href="http://learning.eng.cam.ac.uk/Public/">Computational and Biological Learning Laboratory</a> on a <a href="http://www.winstonchurchillfoundation.org/">Churchill Scholarship</a>, and am now a PhD student in physics at <a href="http://www.princeton.edu/">Princeton University</a> on a <a href="hertzfoundation.org">Hertz Fellowship</a> and <a href="http://www.krellinst.org/csgf/">DoE Computational Sciences Graduate Fellowship</a>.
+I work with <a href="http://www.princeton.edu/~wbialek/wbialek.html">Bill Bialek</a> and <a href="http://brodylab.org/">Carlos Brody</a>.

 If you’re looking for a CV, you can get your fix [here](https://djstrouse.github.io/DJStrouseCV.pdf).
 If you want to get in touch, you can try [my email](mailto:danieljstrouse@gmail.com) or the following places around the interwebs:

 ## <center><a href="https://facebook.com/djstrouse" target="_blank"><i class="icon-facebook-sign"></i> Facebook</a></center>